darktable-org/dtdocs/content/module-reference/processing-modules/lens-correction.md

 : Choose which corrections (distortion, TCA, vignetting) darktable should apply.
 Change this from its default "all", if your camera has already performed some internal corrections (e.g. vignetting), or if you plan to undertake some corrections with a separate program.

 geometry
 : In addition to correcting lens flaws, this module can change the projection type of your image.
 Set this combobox to the desired projection type (e.g. "rectilinear", "fish-eye", "panoramic", "equirectangular", "orthographic", "stereographic", "equisolid angle", "thoby fish-eye").
-To correct the aspect ratio of an anamorphic lens, use the [_rotation and perspective_](./rotation-perspective.md) module.
+To correct the aspect ratio of an anamorphic lens, use the [_rotate and perspective_](./rotate-perspective.md) module.

 scale
 : Adjust the scaling factor of your image to avoid black corners.
 Press the auto scale button (to the right of the slider) for darktable to automatically find the best fit.